 Changing focus effects

-Increased consumer and vehicle data led to a new level of analytical analysis in the automotive industry.
-It isn't just the marketing and post-sale area that leads automotive data analytics but rather each step of the product lifecycle.
+Automotive analytics is part of each step of the product lifecycle.
 Information gained from consumer purchases allows for product changes to match the market's needs and wants.
 This gives automakers the ability to shape their entire process to keep up with a fluid market.

-Analytics at the end of the cycle affects the decisions that automakers make within their design department and how they shape their product line.
-Whether a driver relies on an infotainment system or never uses it, that is factored in for the next model and changes can be made immediately.
+Analytics at the end of the cycle affect the decisions that automakers make within their design department and how they shape their product line.
+Whether a driver relies on an infotainment system or never uses it, that is factored in for the next model.